 Grouping by department

-When grouping by department in any widget builder visualization, users can select the department level to report at.
-Previously, department groupings always used the exact department level.
+When grouping by department in any widget builder visualization, you can select the department level to report at.
+After selecting department as a grouping, a department level selector appears with two options:

-- Top level — aggregates all data to the top-level department, giving a high-level view across the organization
+- Top level: aggregates all data to the top-level department, giving a high-level view across the organization

-- Exact department — presents data for each specific department individually, without aggregation
+- Exact department: presents data for each specific department individually, without aggregation

 Multi-level segmentation

-Where it's available: The department level selector appears whenever department is used as a grouping, across the following datasets and fields:
+The department level selector appears whenever department is used as a grouping, across the following datasets and fields:

-- Candidates, Jobs, Activities — Job department
+- Candidates, Job details, Activities: Job department

-- Requisitions — Job department or Requisition department
+- Requisitions: Job department or Requisition department

-- Employee management — Department
+- Employee management: Department

 Organizing your dashboard